securityfirst/Umbrella_content/Readme.md

 We are currently translating Umbrella into other languages.
 You can see our progress and volunteer to translate on our [Transifex] (https://github.com/securityfirst/Umbrella_content).
 Many thanks to the awesome team at the [Localization Lab] (http://www.localizationlab.org) for helping us conduct such as massive undertaking!

+For more information, please see our [translator information document] (https://github.com/securityfirst/Umbrella_content/blob/master/TRANSLATION.md).

 We are currently in the middle of making our content flow more efficient and are collaborating with a community project to make it easier to reuse.
 For more details on that, see [here] (https://iilab.github.io/contentascode/).